-In 2018, my chocolates won 9 awards—6 International Chocolate Awards (Americas competition) and 3 international awards from the London-based Academy of Chocolate, and a Truffle Artistry award from the International Chocolate Salon.
+In 2018, my chocolates won 10 awards—6 International Chocolate Awards (Americas competition), 3 international awards from the London-based Academy of Chocolate, and a Truffle Artistry award from the International Chocolate Salon.
 My Pomegranate and my Single Malt Whisky bonbons both won coveted Gold awards; Ginger 3 Ways, Cappuccino, Fig-in-a-Box, Maple Liqueur, and Lemon Pepper Squares all earned Silver. ¡Mexican Fiesta!, Maple Liqueur, and Lemon Pepper Squares also won Bronze awards.
-As a newcomer to the world of chocolate, I was thrilled to be honored by two prestigious organizations that focus on recognizing fine chocolates from around the world.
+As a newcomer to the world of chocolate, I was thrilled to be honored by three prestigious organizations that focus on recognizing fine chocolates from around the world.

 I eat chocolate just about every day…it never fails to make me feel happy.
 As Winnie-the-Pooh once said about balloons, nobody can be uncheered by chocolate.